NCERT Solutions for Class 11 Biology Chapter 12 Respiration in Plants

 Where it Happens

-Inside cells
+Inside cells.

-Can happen inside or outside cells
+It can happen inside or outside cells.

 Economic Use

-Not used to making things in the industry
+Not used to making things in the industry.

-Used to make things like wine and bread
+Used to make things like wine and bread.

 How it Works

-Uses oxygen to break down stuff
+Uses oxygen to break down stuff.

-Breaks down nutrients without using oxygen
+Breaks down nutrients without using oxygen.

 Q2.
 What are respiratory substrates?
 Name the most common respiratory substrate.

-Answer: Respiratory substrates are those organic compounds which, during respiration, are being oxidised for the release of energy within living cells.
+Answer: Respiratory substrates are those organic compounds which, during respiration, are oxidised for the release of energy within living cells.
 Examples of common respiratory substrates are carbohydrates, proteins, fats, and organic acids.
 The most frequent respiratory substrate is carbohydrates.

 Q3.
 Give the schematic representation of glycolysis.